Effective date: January 1, 2026

 Supportive Measures and Confidential Resources

-All Students who have experienced, witnessed, or been accused of Discriminatory Misconduct are entitled to supportive measures, including but not limited to academic arrangements (which may include class withdrawals, incomplete grades and alternative course completion, extension of deadlines), campus escort services, assistance with housing, transportation, and other support services, ombudsperson services, legal advice, confidential support persons, referrals to community agencies, and/or other reasonable measures.
+All Students who have experienced, witnessed, or been accused of Discriminatory Misconduct are entitled to supportive measures, including but not limited to academic arrangements (which may include class withdrawals, incomplete grades and alternative course completion, or extension of deadlines), campus escort services, assistance with housing, transportation, and other support services, ombudsperson services, legal advice, confidential support persons, referrals to community agencies, and/or other reasonable measures.
 Students may also seek confidential resources such as health and counseling services, as well as financial assistance, visa and immigration assistance, and safety planning.
-Students may access these supportive measures and confidential resources regardless of whether a Formal Complaint is made to the University.
+Students may access these supportive measures and confidential resources regardless of whether the University initiates a formal investigation.

 Interim Action